 Lewis Hamilton delights the crowd

-It was a cold a blustery morning at Paqpalli Ghall-Istrina, but that did not dampened the spirits of thousands of racing fans who gave British Formula 1 driver Lewis Hamilton a hero’s welcome as he arrived in a Mercedes sports car with President George Abela and later drove a McLaren formula one car on the taxiway..
+It was a cold, blustery morning at Paqpalli Ghall-Istrina, but that did not dampen the spirits of thousands of racing fans who gave British Formula 1 driver Lewis Hamilton a hero’s welcome as he arrived in a Mercedes sports car with President George Abela.

-Hamilton was on stage just after 10.30am near the Lufthansa hangar to present the the President a cheque for €30,000 from Vodafone for the Community Chest Fund.
+Hamilton was on stage just after 10.30am near the Lufthansa hangar to present the President with a cheque for €30,000 from Vodafone for the Community Chest Fund.

-Hamilton, who will be leaving the McLaren team he has been connected to since the age of 13, will be driving for Mercedes next year.
+Hamilton is about to leave the McLaren team he has been connected to since the age of 13 and will be driving for Mercedes next year.

 “Everyone has to have a change,” he said, when asked by the local media about his decision to leave.

 “It is about growing, doing something different, learning to communicate with new people.”